Sukesh03/Week-01_Core_Programming/README.md

 - Java Development Kit (JDK) installed and configured
 - A code editor or IDE such as IntelliJ IDEA, Eclipse, or Visual Studio Code

+## How to Use This Repository

+This repository is organized into folders corresponding to each day of the week.
+Each folder may contain sample code, notes, and exercises relevant to that day's topic.
+You are encouraged to:

+- Explore the code examples to understand how each concept is implemented
+- Run and modify the code to reinforce learning
+- Review notes or documentation provided alongside the examples

+This structure is intended to support both structured learning and hands-on practice.